pas-audio-server/pas-core/README.md

 ## Is pas shitty code?

 I take pride in my work.
 I strive not to write shitty code.
-If you believe I have written shitty code, please let me know in a non-shitty way.
+If you believe we have written shitty code, please let us know in a non-shitty way.

 ## Does pas contain much *cool* code?

 Yes, there is some cool code in pas.

-The web server is written in go and it and the pas server use Google Protocol Buffers (version 3).
+The web server is being written in go and it and the pas server use Google Protocol Buffers (version 3).

-<del>No. When I wrote the <a href="https://en.wikipedia.org/wiki/Keystroke_logging">first documented keylogger</a> back in the day I believed in cool code.</del>

-<del>Alas, I am now a gray-beard.</del>

-<del>I no longer believe in cool code.</del>

-I believe in *working* code.

-I believe in *maintainable* code.

-I believe cool code is for much younger people who are much smarter than me.
-Lozord is smarter than me.
+The threading models are nice.

 ## When will pas be done?